tmminimalist-sketch/meteora-invent/dbc/quick-launch/README.md

 # Dynamic Bonding Curve Quick Launch

-The Dynamic Bonding Curve Quick Launch provides a simple way to launch tokens when using the default config key or an existing config key.
+The Dynamic Bonding Curve Quick Launch provides a simple way to launch tokens when using the one of our config keys or an existing config key.

 ## Usage